Nowaczewski/React-page/README.md

 ## Purpose

-Hello Welcome to my profile! this is just a simple react page on my profile
+Hello Welcome to my profile!
+This is just a simple react page made to showcase skills acquired from development.
+Please feel free to reach out!

+## Goal

+Currently the goal is to showcase the continuous development the website.
+Overall, finding a development position is the end goal.

 ## Contributions